Monthly Archives: November 2024

 Reference to Buddha in scriptures indicate that Buddha use to meditate sleeping on his right flank.
 Buddha indicated to meditate in a comfortable posture with a straight lower back.

-Buddha explained practice of meditation through example of a monk going to forest and sitting in Lotus posture under a tree to remain aware of incoming and outgoing breath.
+Buddha did explain practice of meditation through example of a monk going to forest and sitting in Lotus posture under a tree to remain aware of incoming and outgoing breath.

 Traditionally, the people in India sit on low pedestal for sitting comfortably in Lotus posture; however, Seiza posture is best for prolonged sitting and meditation.